jplflyer/BeatPatterns/README.md

 The BeatPatterns directory holds the GUI.
 This is a Qt application.

 # To Build
-If you want to build or contribute, you'll need:
+If you want to build or contribute as a programmer, you'll need:

 * Qt Open Source Version
 * Xcode command line utilities (Mac)